maybebyte/anthesis/beets.md

 ## Configuring beets (if needed)

-By default, beets imports music to `~/Music`.
+By default, beets places imported music in `~/Music`.
 If this fits your use case, feel free to skip this section.
-Otherwise, add the path of your music library to the `config.yaml` file:
+Otherwise, add the desired path to the `config.yaml` file:

     directory: /path/to/music/library